SIVIRA/unwallet-client-sdk-js/README.md

-# unwallet-client-sdk-js

-unWallet client-side SDK for JavaScript
+# unWallet client-side SDK for JavaScript

 :warning: unwallet-client-sdk-js works fine only on browsers